 In 1998 Ana spent a year in the Transkei of South Africa when that location was being absorbed into the country of South Africa.
 Transkei had been an independent country -- the Xhosa location where Mandela was born.
 This God-given opportunity enriched Ana's worldview and increased her desire to minister to Him in whatever way He desired.
 With that request, He dropped a vision into her heart which later proved to be All The King’s Horses Children’s Ranch.

 Susan has experience in 4-H and FFA Projects; is a Certified Food Handler and a sound system operator.
 She grew up in foster home setting (Susie’s parents fostered).
 She was a CASA (court appointed special advocate) and is CPR and first aid licensed.
-She assists the Executive Director with P.R. within the community.
-Susan is also a driver and aid for the City's Benson Area Transit service.
+She assists with P.R. within the community.

 Kathy has volunteered with several different organizations since arriving in Arizona in 1999.
 She served the Cochise Baptist Association as clerk, executive board member and retreat planning committee member.
 She was a parent representative for the Benson High School Advisory Council for six years and has served in numerous positions in the local churches.
 Kathy worked for more than 10 years as a caregiver for developmentally disabled adults.
 Kathy has been part of the Children’s Ranch since 2002 – first as a board member, then as secretary and now as Programs Director for the board.
 Kathy completed her Associates Degree in Sign Language Interpreting in 2009 (Cochise College) and her Bachelor’s Degree in Human Services (Wayland Baptist University) in 2012.
 Kathy came to work full-time with the Ranch in January 2012 as Program Director and is now the first person to greet visitors as they come to the Ranch.